jonplimas/cuckoo_hashing/README.md

 Cuckoo Hashing with 41
-description: collision handling using a hashing algorithm.
+description: collision handling using a cuckoo hashing algorithm.
+Time Complexity: O(1) worst-case

 note: Compile and Run using C++17